2.14 Provisions, Contingent Liabilities and Contingent Assets

 a) effective control of goods along with significant risks and rewards of ownership has been transferred to customer;

-b) the amount of revenue can be measured reliable;
+b) the amount of revenue can be measured reliably;

 c) it is probable that the economic benefits associated with the transaction will flow to the Company; and

-d) the costs incurred or to be incurred in respect of the transaction can be measured reliable
+d) the costs incurred or to be incurred in respect of the transaction can be measured reliably

 2.16 Depreciation and Amortization

-Depreciation on PPP is provided over the useful life of assets on written down value as specified in the Schedule II of the Companies Act 2013 to the extent of 95 except the following;
+Depreciation on PPE is provided over the useful life of assets on straight line method as specified in the Schedule II of the Companies Act 2013 to the extent of 95 except the following

 Assets acquired on lease arrangement are depreciated over the respective useful life applicable to asset or written off over lease period, whichever is lower.